spieswl/spieswl.github.io/_projects/2017-12-12-folding-bridge-dynamics-simulation.md

 published:          true
 ---

-At the end of the Fall 2017 term of my graduate studies, I wrote a simulation program in **[Wolfram Mathematica 11](https://www.wolfram.com/mathematica/)** with the intent to try and recreate the dynamics of the Hörn bridge in Kiel, Germany.
-This bridge is well-known for its elegant design and [unique opening and closing behavior](https://www.youtube.com/watch?v=E5BF3Lvmi_8), so I opted to try and recreate the bridge as a project in my Machine Dynamics class.
-Thanks to its status as a unique feat of bridge engineering, there was some literature available which allowed me to glean some insight into the control and operation of the bridge.
+Around the end of the **Fall 2017** term, I wrote a program in **[Wolfram Mathematica 11](https://www.wolfram.com/mathematica/)** with the intent to try and recreate the dynamics of the Hörn bridge in Kiel, Germany.
+This bridge is well-known for its elegant design and [unique opening and closing behavior](https://www.youtube.com/watch?v=E5BF3Lvmi_8), so I opted to try and recreate the bridge as a project in my Machine Dynamics class with [Todd Murphey](https://nxr.northwestern.edu/people/todd-murphey).
+Thanks to its status as a unique feat of bridge engineering, there was some technical literature available on the bridge which allowed me to gain some insight into the control and operation of the bridge.
 From there, it was all coding and evaluation in Mathematica.

 <img src="{{ site.url }}/{{ site.project_assets }}/{{ page.folders.images }}/deploy.png" style="width:800px; padding:4px 4px 4px 4px; display: block">

 The Mathematica project notebook evolved through three different stages:

 * **Initial problem setup & physical characterization**
 * **Finding the correct constraints on the bridge's operation**
 * **Modeling the impact condition and attempting some form of control over the bridge's action**